zwang695/alexa-skills-list/skills/B01HRMOGE4/README.md

 When issues occur, please access the AWS status page directly for details: http://status.aws.amazon.com/

 Note: If AWS Lambda in us-east-1 is experiencing a disruption, the CloudStatus skill itself may not be responsive.

-Let us know what additional cloud services you would like to be able to check with the CloudStatus skill (e.g., AWS GovCloud, AWS China, Google Cloud, Azure, GitHub, Twilio).

 Feedback: cloudstatus@stormyriver.com